New Student Information

 - Any type of heating unit or appliance with exposed heating elements are not permitted (space heater, hot plate, etc.)

-Please read the Bedloft Information page for residential hall floor plan irregularities that may affect loft placement before ordering.
+Note: Please read the Bedloft Information page for residential hall floor plan irregularities that may affect loft placement before ordering.

 All students living in a residence hall must have the Continuous Meal Plan.
+Please see Culinary Services website for full details on meal plans.

 Continuous Meal Punch - This plan allows unlimited entry to the Gorecki Dining Center or the Refectory 7 days a week during designated operating hours.